 AmeriCorps Youth Outdoors Members (ages 18-25) perform natural resource restoration projects with a crew of their adult peers and engage Twin Cities youth in after-school service projects and environmental education.
 In spring and fall, corpsmembers lead crews of Twin Cities’ youth participants (ages 15-18) in environmental education and community service projects after school and on Saturdays.
 In summer, crews complete natural resource restoration projects and/or lead youth crews.
 Corpsmembers inspire youth, conduct community outreach and restore habitat in partnership with resource management agencies, working alongside conservation professionals.

-This is a full-time commitment for a year-long AmeriCorps service term.
+This is a full-time commitment for an AmeriCorps service term.
 The Crew Member will receive a monthly stipend and an education award upon successful completion of the term that may be used for education expenses or to repay qualified student loans.

 Term dates and schedule:

 - Term: Crew Member: ASAP – December 15, 2018

 - Schedule: Full-time, at least 40 hours per week